-- Taking a pc of the cut mochi dough, place one filling inside.
+- Flatten a pc of the cut mochi dough, place one red bean filling inside.
 The sharper end of the strawberry should go into the dough first, so that the top part would look nicer.
 Pinch the sides of the dough together.
-Roll it slightly to make it rounder.
+Roll it slightly around the sides to make it rounder.

 - Repeat for all portion of the mochi dough.

 - Garnish the top with gold leaf if needed.
 Chill the mochi slightly if you prefer to eat it chilled.
 Store in airtight container in the fridge if not consuming immediately.

 If the red bean paste you bought is slightly wet, you can divide them into portions first.
 Place the red bean paste onto paper kitchen towel in an airtight container, to absorb the extra moisture.

 You can play around with the mochi ratio, ie you can cut the mochi into more portions or increase the amount of red bean paste, according to your taste preferences.